-Choosing the correct Volvo XC90 year is essential for your premium SUV experience.
-With numerous model years available, it’s difficult to know which to pick or avoid.
+Choosing the right Volvo XC90 year is essential for your premium SUV experience.
+With numerous model years available, it’s challenging to know which to pick or avoid.

 Don’t fret it – I’ve got your back.
 This guide breaks down each XC90 generation, highlighting the outstanding ones and cautioning you about the duds.